 No risky gas in Falkirk

 Dart Energy have submitted a planning application to Falkirk and Stirling Councils to build 14 new well pads with 22 new coalbed methane (CBM) wells, pipelines to connect the sites, a gas processing and water treatment facility and a waste outfall into the Firth of Forth.
 The planned site covers a large area between Larbert and Airth with drilling planned 20m from some homes and directly beneath many more.
-Both councils have rejected the planning application, but Dart Energy have appealed these decisions and there will be a Public Inquiry in early 2014.
+Both councils have rejected the planning application, but Dart Energy have appealed these decisions and a Public Inquiry is now underway, the UK's first public inquiry into unconventional gas plans.

-In his review of Dart Energy's hydrogeological assessment, David K. Smythe, Emeritus Professor of Geophysics, University of Glasgow, concludes that the planned development "poses a threat to groundwater resources over the entire area of the [Proposed Development Area], and there is the additional risk that fugitive methane may even reach the surface", and in his view, "the development should not be permitted".
+In his witness precognition statement, David K. Smythe, Emeritus Professor of Geophysics, University of Glasgow, concludes that the planned development "poses a threat to groundwater resources over the entire area of the [Proposed Development Area], and there is the additional risk that fugitive methane may even reach the surface", and in his view, "the development should be refused".

 If the planning permission is granted, this will be the UK’s first commercial production of unconventional gas from coalbed methane.
 This process has devastated communities elsewhere in the world.
 The Environmental Statement for this planning application states that "the current proposal is for the initial stage of the Full Field Development" indicating that this is the start of plans to develop a large gas field with possibly more than 100 wells in Falkirk local authority alone.